aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_new_jenkins.md

-## Deployment Steps using New Jenkins Setup
+# Deployment Steps using New Jenkins Setup

 The following steps will walk you through the deployment of toolkit using Jenkins.

+## Part 1 - Setup new Jenkins
-This will configure new Jenkins on EC2 in your VPC.
+This will create new EC2 instance in your VPC and install Jenkins on the docker in EC2.

 ### Step 1: Clone the repo using the command below
 ```sh